NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

 * A Page / Route based approach ([NextJs's getInitialProps ](https://nextjs.org/docs#fetching-data-and-component-lifecycle)or [Afterjs's _getInitialProps_](https://github.com/jaredpalmer/after.js/blob/master/README.md#getinitialprops-ctx--data))
 * Component tree based approach ([Apollo's _getDataFromTree_](https://www.apollographql.com/docs/react/features/server-side-rendering#getDataFromTree))

-The first approach relies heavily on using a router that works inside and outside the react world.
+The first one relies heavily on using a router that works inside and outside the react world.
 Firstly, we would define Pages or Routes, ie, React components that will be rendered when a particular url is fetched.
 This can be done in many ways, eg, [NextJs's uses a filename convention](https://nextjs.org/docs), or we could just have a routes object where urls are mapped to specific components.

 It is important to note that we will only take into account data dependencies of pages (or routes), child components will be ignored.
 This is also highlighted on [NextJs's doc](https://nextjs.org/docs#fetching-data-and-component-lifecycle):